Ezi-code/Webtech_Project/README.md

 ```
 set FLASK_APP=main
 ```
-For mac and linux users, replace the *set* with *export* lunch python from your terminal and execute the following commands.
+For mac and linux users, replace the *set* with *export*.

+lunch python from your terminal and execute the following commands to set up the admin username and password.
 It works on all OS(mac, linux and windows)
  ```
  >>> from main import models
  >>> from main.models import db